conorwes/symmetrical-enigma/README.md

 - Add support for shape types other than Ellipsoid and Point.
 - Expand support for arbitrary date formats.
 - Implement more robust SPICE file date checking.
+- Evaluate (and refactor as necessary) cross platform compatibility.